jchacko11/Simple-Website-Lock/README.md

 # Simple Website Lock
 Creates a very simple, embeddable, password protected lock to hide a small amount of content, ideal for digital breakouts in the classroom.
 Made with Flask, Firebase Realtime Database, and Bulma.

-**This tool is not secure enough to be used in any serious security-focused setting.
+**This tool is not secure enough to be used in any security-focused setting.
 Use with caution.**

 ## How it works
 ### Storing your data